FedML-AI/FedML/fedml_experiments/distributed/fedgan/Readme.md

 This is the toy example for the federated learning based gan.

-FedGAN Api is created by Lei Gao, Tuo Zhang, Qi Chang ang Zhennan.
+FedGAN Api is created by Lei Gao, Tuo Zhang, Qi Chang ang Zhennan Yan.
 For any questions during the using, please contact us via the FedML Slack.

 ## Installation
 http://doc.fedml.ai/#/installation-distributed-computing